smarter-sh/community/committee-steering/governance/sig-governance.md

 Within this section, "Lead" refers to someone who is a member of the union of a Chair, Tech Lead, or Subproject Owner role.
 Leads may, and frequently do, hold more than one role.
-There is no singular lead to any Kubernetes community group.
+There is no singular lead to any Smarter community group.
 Leads have specific decision-making power over some part of a group and thus, additional accountability.
 Each role is detailed below.